Add to your Claude Code skills

 Use the prd-creator skill to generate a PRD from your requirements.

-Open up Claude Code or Cursor etc. and prompt it with your requirements.
+Open up Claude Code or Cursor etc., switch to plan mode, and prompt it with your requirements.
 Like so:

 Use the prd-creator skill to help me create a PRD and task list for the below requirements.